 "The universe of the ancient Maya was composed of kab, or Earth (the visible domain of the Maya people), kan, or the sky above (the invisible realm of celestial deities), and xibalba, or the watery underworld below (the invisible realm of the underworld deities)," Sharer wrote.

 Caves played a special role in Maya religion as they were seen as entranceways to the underworld.
-“These were especially sacred and dangerous places where the dead were buried and special rituals for the ancestors conducted.”
+"These were especially sacred and dangerous places where the dead were buried and special rituals for the ancestors conducted," wrote Sharer.

 Sharer wrote that human sacrifices were made on special occasions.
-“Among the Maya, human sacrifice was not an everyday event but was essential to sanctify certain rituals, such as the inauguration of a new ruler, the designation of a new heir to the throne, or the dedication of an important new temple or ball court.”
-The victims were often prisoners of war he notes.
+"Among the Maya, human sacrifice was not an everyday event but was essential to sanctify certain rituals, such as the inauguration of a new ruler, the designation of a new heir to the throne, or the dedication of an important new temple or ball court."
+The victims were often prisoners of war, he noted.

-At the site of Chichén Itzá victims would be painted blue, a color that appears to have honored the god Chaak, and cast into a well.
-Additionally near the site’s ball court there is a panel that shows a person being sacrificed.
+At Chichén Itzá, victims would be painted blue, a color that appears to have honored the god Chaak, and cast into a well.
+Additionally, near the site's ball court, there is a panel that shows a person being sacrificed.
 This may depict a ball-player from either the winning or losing team being killed after a game.

 Writing & astronomy